 13. Scale your Paid Ads

-The king of SaaS paid advertising is search engine marketing (SEM).
+The king of SaaS paid advertising is Search Engine Marketing (SEM).
 Businesses pay big bucks to Google to show their ads in the search results.
 It involves bidding for high-value keywords.
+Some even go as far as bidding for branded search terms.
 The higher the keyword value, the higher the price.

 So, if the keyword ‘CRM software for small business’ CPC value is $10, you pay $10 every time someone clicks on your ad.